m-idriss/wadiag/README.md

 # Wadiag

 Welcome to my GitHub profile!
-I'm Idriss, a passionate backend developer who's constantly exploring and learning.
+I'm Idriss, a passionate Java backend developer who's constantly exploring and learning (expecially Flutter, for now).
 This repository serves as my playground for personal projects and a way to share my journey in the world of software development.

 ## About Me